Bill-Klay/Vue-Logs-Screen/README.md

 The GIF are randomly fetched from a predetermined list which can be found in the assets directory.
 Make ample adjustments to the risk engine and its parameters, hit enter and your query will be saved, but not yet executed.
 To make the visible adjustments to the database itself click on *Commit Changes* and *Execute Job* afterwards to start the ETL process.
-Each table data, button action, and user sessions are maintained via **Flask** server which has been served using **Waitress** due a windows environment.
+Each table data, button action, and user sessions are maintained via **Flask** server which has been served using **Waitress** due to a windows environment.
 *Flask RESTful* also utilzes a **TinyDB** database for storing user login credentials and maintaining session using *Basic HTTP* authentication using flask's own HTTP auth library.
 Both the frontend and the backend are hosted on a local server by creating a separate **Windows Service** for each.
 An **Express** server was created to run the Vue app and was converted into a windows server using **node-windows**.